 For the safety of your cat, make sure to respond immediately to your Maine Coons hissing or spitting.

 On rare occasions, your Maine Coon cat might make an unusual chattering noise.

 When you hear your Maine Coon chattering, it is probably that the feline has seen something it can prey on but cannot get at it.

 Like the normal chirping and trilling, the chattering sound is considered a sign of excitement but paired with a level of stress of not being able to catch the prey.

-If you are still not too sure what a Maine Coon cat sounds like, make sure you watch my short video below of ‘Pippin’ our male Maine Coon cat talking:
+If you are still not too sure what a Maine Coon cat sounds like, make sure you watch this short video, on Youtube, of ‘Pippin’ our male Maine Coon cat talking:

 Why Do Maine Coons Talk So Much?